-Once the partnership enters into a Reservation Agreement with MBOH, the partnership must then meet the requirements and conditions described in the Reservation Agreement and provide the required documentation before it receives a Carryover Commitment or Final Allocation of Housing Credits.
+Once the Owner enters into a Reservation Agreement with MBOH, the Owner must then meet the requirements and conditions described in the Reservation Agreement and provide the required documentation before it receives a Carryover Commitment or Final Allocation of Housing Credits.

 MBOH will revoke an approved Reservation (Initial Allocation) and terminate the Reservation Agreement when a Project fails to make successful progress toward completion or otherwise fails to perform its obligations under the Reservation Agreement.
-Submitting quarterly status reports demonstrating satisfactory evidence of the Project's completion is the responsibility of the Applicant.
-Successful progress toward Project completion and Project completion require that such progress and completion are in substantial accordance with the Project as described and proposed in the Project Application, except to the extent that Substantial Changes have been approved by MBOH or the MBOH Board as provided in the Applicable QAP.
+Submitting quarterly status reports demonstrating satisfactory evidence of the Project's completion is the responsibility of the Owner.
+Successful progress toward Project completion and Project completion require that such progress and completion are in substantial accordance with the Project as described and proposed in the Project Application on the Implementation Schedule, except to the extent that Substantial Changes (more than a 60 day delay) have been approved by MBOH or the MBOH Board as provided in the Applicable QAP.